-Getting to the Gardens
+How to Visit the Gardens of Trauttmansdorff Castle

 Reaching the gardens is easy by foot, car or bus.
 As mentioned previously, you can walk the well-marked Sissi’s Path.
 It begins in downtown Merano and winds through the lovely Maia Alta neighborhood, which is dotted with castles, villas and other stately residences.
 The walk takes roughly 45 minutes.
-Plan on an hour if you like to meander like us!
+Plan for an hour if you like to meander like us!

 If you have a rental car and are staying outside of Merano’s city center, parking is available for €3.50/day across from the gardens.
 Once you’ve parked you will take a footbridge over the highway to reach the ticket center.